Return 0: Plot

 At the station, the Machine instructs Shaw to activate the train's mobile system so they can leave the station just as Samaritan agents arrive.
 However, Jeff Blackwell (Josh Close) breaks into the train and shoots Shaw in the arm before being subdued by Fusco.
 While inspecting his weaponry, Shaw recognizes his gun as the same one that killed Root and realizes that he is her killer.
 The Machine stops her from acting on that, telling her that her lack of emotion and coldness was what Root admired of her, causing Shaw to shed a tear.
 She then instructs Shaw to leave the train on their next stop.
 However, Blackwell uses a knife to stab Fusco and escape although he is wounded by Shaw.

 Back to the opening scene, Finch talks with the Machine, who manifests in Root's form to express her thoughts on death.
 However, he notices that the building does not have the antenna.
 Reese then reveals himself in an adjacent building with the antenna and the real briefcase, having been told by the Machine about the mission.
 Reese tells Finch he plans to sacrifice himself, as saving one life can make a real difference depending on the person.
 He starts uploading the Machine's copy just as Samaritan agents arrive to attack him with the Machine guiding Reese in God Mode.
 Reese is mortally wounded but the Machine copy is successfully uploaded.
 Finch then says goodbye to the Machine as it goes to stay with Reese in his last moments before the missile hits the building, killing Reese and the agents.
 The Machine's copy destroys Samaritan's copy on the satellite while the original Machine and Samaritan are both destroyed by the virus.

 A week later, Senator Garrison (John Doman) is blamed for the events due to his association with Northern Lights while ICE-9 has been contained.
 Shaw locates Blackwell and kills him to avenge Root.
-She then meets with Fusco, who is recovering from his wounds, and it is clear none of them know what happened to Reese and Finch.
+She then meets with Fusco, who is recovering from his wounds, and it is clear neither of them know what happened to Reese and Finch.
 Finch decides to stop hiding and reveals himself to Grace (Carrie Preston), who is astounded to see him.

-The Machine's copy -- having survived the battle with Samaritan -- returns to Earth, downloading into the computers in the empty station and receiving the messages that the original had left for it.
+The Machine's copy—having survived the battle with Samaritan—returns to Earth, downloading into the computers in the empty station and receiving the messages that the original had left for it.
 Shaw is walking in the street with Bear when she hears a payphone ring.
 She answers and realizes the Machine is still alive.
 The Machine then starts analyzing the pedestrians as it did at the start of the series as Shaw and Bear disappear in the crowd.